 A stop at the Dia: Beacon is a must when day-tripping to Beacon.
 The light-filled 300,000 sq ft gallery space in a converted factory hosts conceptual large-scale art by Gerard Richter, Louise Bourgeois and Richard Serra.
 Also, Storm King Art Center, a 500-acre outdoor sculpture garden, is a short drive away, bringing together fine art and fresh air.

-How to get to Beacon: By car, take I-87 North to Palisades Pkwy to NY-9D.
-The trip takes about an hour and a half.
+How to get to Beacon from New York City: By car, take I-87 North to Palisades Pkwy to NY-9D.
 By train, take Metro-North Hudson Line to Beacon Station.
-Travel time is about 1 hour and 30 minutes by train.
+Whichever transportation you use, travel time is about 1 hour and 30 minutes.

-5. New Hope, PA
+5. Float down the river in New Hope, PA

 When it's time to eat, you won’t go wrong with Salt House, a charming gastropub located in a historical building built in 1751.
-Eat chowder by the fire in the tavern, steak frites in the upstairs library or oysters on the half shell “al fresco” on the stone patio.
+Eat chowder by the fire in the tavern, steak frites in the upstairs library or oysters on the half shell al fresco on the stone patio.

-6. Rockaways, Queens
+6. Experience NYC's surf scene at the Rockaways, Queens

 Before you go, reserve your umbrella and beach lounge chair through Lido Beach Butlers at Jacob Riis Beach, and arrive to find everything set up for maximum relaxation.
 For a unique experience in the summer, book a tent at Camp Rockaway, a seasonal “glampground” located mere steps from the ocean, where the sounds of the surf will lull you to sleep.